St. Pete Marathon™ logo

 You can find customized training programs tailored for the race through the St. Pete Run Club, which serves as the official coach-led training collective for the event.

-Yes, adequate aid stations providing water and suitable refreshments will be available along the course.
-In accordance with safety standards, these stations are typically spaced every two to three miles to ensure all participants remain properly hydrated and supported.
+Yes, aid stations providing water and refreshments will be available along the course, spaced approximately every two to three miles.

 The best spectator spots are agreed upon in advance, such as near the start and finish lines, or at specific mile markers where you have arranged to meet your runner.
 Choosing less crowded areas or points where you know your runner may hit “the hurt box” (such as later miles) can provide them with a significant mental boost.
 We recommend using local transit or bikes to navigate the course, as traffic can be heavy near the route.